mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 The SQL server had more then 100 connections to the database.
 So, no way I was gonna run the taskkill command to each of them.

-I decided to use that time to write a script that does the job for me.
+Instead, I used that time to write a script that does the job for me.

 ### A few things to take into consideration